The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 7.1.
 Scatter Plots#

 If you meet someone who is unusually good at math, do you expect their verbal skills to be better or worse than average?
 On one hand, you might imagine that people specialize in one area or the other, so someone who excels at one might be less good at the other.
 On the other hand, you might expect someone who is generally smart to be above average in both areas.
-Let’s find out which is true.
+Let’s find out which it is.

 We’ll use data from the National Longitudinal Survey of Youth 1997 (NLSY97), which “follows the lives of a sample of 8,984 American youth born between 1980-84”.
 The public data set includes the participants’ scores on several standardized tests, including the tests most often used in college admissions, the SAT and ACT.
 Because test-takers get separate scores for the math and verbal sections, we can use this data to explore the relationship between mathematical and verbal ability.